1930 Auckland Rugby League season: Provincial club championship

-A game between the champions of the Auckland and South Auckland competitions Ponsonby and Ngaruawahia.
-George Tittleton fractured his collarbone after being thrown heavily near the end of the match.
-He finished the game but was taken to Auckland Hospital straight after the match.
+The match was organised at the request of the Waikato body and was between the champions of the Auckland and South Auckland (Waikato) competitions.
+Ponsonby had a severely weakened backline with Leonard Riley, Ivan Wilson, Pat Skelton, and A Schofield all missing but their replacements did well.
+New Zealand representative George Tittleton of Ngaruawahia fractured his collarbone after being thrown heavily near the end of the match.
+He finished the game but was taken to Auckland Hospital straight after the match where he had scored 3 tries and kicked 2 goals.
+Edwin Abbott also a New Zealand representative scored a try for them as well.
+His uncle was Harold Abbott who played for the All Blacks in 1905, while his nephew was Kiwi 445 Bill Deacon.
 L Stevens, the Ponsonby hooker received a head injury which required stitches.